Turi (caste): Present circumstances

 Turi are divided into many subgroups.
 They are further divided into various exogamous clans.
 Family of Turi are mostly patrilocal and patrilineal.

 They are employed in Cultivation, basketry and labour.
 They speak Odia, Laria, Hindi.
 Their festival are Kalipuja, Durgapuja, Nuakhai, Raja, Dola, Rathjatra, Makar.
 In modern period, the traditional business of basketry is in danger as there are lots of household items of plastic available in market.
 But traditional basket made of bamboo are in demand during festivals.
 According to the 2011 census, the population of Turi was 198,344.

 Official classification

 In 1931, during British Period, they were listed as aboriginal tribe.
-In 1936, they were listed as Backward tribe.
+In 1936, they were listed as Backward.
 In Patna division, Tirhut, Bengal, Hazaribagh and Manbhum, they were included in Scheduled Caste.
 After independence, they were included in the list of Scheduled Castes in Odisha, Jharkhand and West Bengal.